Prapthi564/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 11. Select **Save**.

     Leave this flow tab open for the next task.
-You flow should look approximately like the following:
+Your flow should look approximately like the following:

     ![Example of flow steps.](media/lab4-10n.png)